eigs/EVSL/README.md

   make clean; make
   ```
 **Test programs**:
-      In the TESTS_* directories, one will find makefiles to
+      In the TESTS/* directories, one will find makefiles to
       build sample drivers that test a few different situations.
       For building the drivers for rational filtering solvers and all drivers for
-      generalized eigenvalue problems in TESTS_Gen_* directories, one will also need to
+      generalized eigenvalue problems in TESTS/Gen_* directories, one will also need to
       modify EXTERNAL/makefile.in, where SUITESPARSE path needs to be provided.

 **SuiteSparse**: